TK's Reviews

 Taste

-All over the map depending on who is pouring, the season, and I imagine the gods.
+All over the map depending on who is pouring.
 No one goes to Nice for this, so you take what you can.
-None of the “Irish” pubs in Nice are good.
+None of the “Irish” pubs in Nice are great.
 Luckily, Waka doesn’t bill itself as such.
-Nice terrace.
+Nice terrace, so there’s that.
+In general, a mediocre pint.

 Appearance